nishidha89/Bank-Customer-Churn-Analysis/README.md

 Data is from RBC bank(Royal Bank of Canada)
 Link of files: https://drive.google.com/drive/folders/1WlPwjiQe0AsjB0KF-HrFyK5ukJgfGYGT?usp=drive_link

+# Data Cleaning/Preparation
+* Removed irrelevant columns that are not related to customer churn.
+* Done date formatting for consistency.

 # Data Modelling
 * The relationship between the tables refers to star schema
 * There are 7 Dimension tables and 1 Fact table